homearanya/active-escapes/src/pages/tours/chokka-trail.md

 slug: chokka-trail
 featuredImage: ../../img/generic/PP-Chokka.jpg
 longDescription:
-  - The 4 day/4 night Chokka Trail meanders between Oyster Bay, Cape St Francis and St Francis Bay in the Eastern Cape Province, South Africa.
-The terrain includes fishermen’s footpaths and jeep-track over two moving dunefields and along the untamed ‘wild side’ of the Kouga shoreline.
+  - The 4 day/4 night Chokka Trail meanders between Oyster Bay, Cape St Francis and St Francis Bay in the Eastern Cape province of South Africa.
+The terrain includes fishermen footpaths and jeep-track over two moving dunefields, and along the untamed ‘wild side’ of the Kouga shoreline.
-  - Ample birdlife and the chance to see the cape clawless otter while hiking through coastal forest and thicket adds to the excitement of finding century old middens where shells and potshards are scattered between the dunes.
+  - Wonderful birdlife, and the chance to see the cape clawless otter, adds to the excitement of finding century old middens scattered amongst the sand dunes.

 fromPricing: R7250
 difficultyLevel: moderate